Ear tags provide unique identification of sheep

 – Its location of birth through its Property Identification Code (PIC) number.

-The EID tag or device contains a microchip that can be read electronically in a fraction of a second by farmers who have a suitable reader/platform.
-With electronic reading, transcription errors can be eliminated saving both time and labour in the paddocks whilst increasing the accuracy of the information.
+An EID tag or device contains a microchip that farmers can read electronically in a fraction of a second using a suitable reader or platform.
+Electronic reading eliminates transcription errors, saves time and labour in the paddocks, and increases the accuracy of information.

 Property Identification Code

 All NLIS approved sheep ear tags must include the Property Identification Code (PIC), or company brand in Western Australia.
-A PIC is a unique eight-character number assigned by Local Land Services to a property with livestock and is a key piece of information for property tracking purposes.
-Sheep can be traced back to their property of birth by checking the PIC number on their tag against the PIC recorded on the movement document and looking at the movements onto and off PICs in the NLIS database.
+Local Land Services assigns a PIC, a unique eight-character number, to each property with livestock.
+This PIC is a key piece of information for tracking properties.
+Producers can trace sheep back to their property of birth.
+They check the PIC on the animal’s tag against the PIC on the movement document.
+They also review movements onto and off PICs in the NLIS database.

 Every property with livestock must have a PIC, if you do not have one, contact your Local Department of Primary Industries.